glampert/glampert.github.io/pages/projects.markdown

 <img defpath="{{ "/static/images/slides/fpsgame-s5.jpeg" | prepend: site.baseurl }}">
 </div></div>

-Project done around the third semester of my Game Development course, circa 2011.
+Project done around the third semester of my Game Development degree, circa 2011.
 The assignment was to apply a set of common OOP design patterns to any piece of software you wrote.
 So I decided to code a tiny framework for first person games to use as test case for the design patterns.
 The game itself was quite crude, just basically a level where you could move around in first person and shoot at monsters.
 The framework did feature a couple cool things such as loading and rendering of